The Secret Trick These Readers Used to Earn up to $278 by Online Shopping

 Thankfully there’s a free tool that keeps an eye on your receipts for you.
 It’s called Paribus, and it tracks your online purchases from more than 25 major retailers with price-match policies.
-Big names include Best Buy, Home Depot, Target, Walmart and Zappos.
+Big names include Best Buy, Home Depot, Target and Zappos.

 If an item’s price drops at least $3, Paribus alerts you.
-Or, if your guaranteed Amazon or Walmart shipment is delayed, it’ll help you get compensated.
+Or, if your guaranteed Amazon shipment is delayed, it’ll help you get compensated.

 Paribus is simple enough to sign up for; it took me no more than a minute to connect two email addresses.

 From there, it works in the background, only notifying you when an item you ordered drops in price.

 Sure, it sounds too good to be true, but here are three Penny Hoarder readers who’ve earned cash back using the free tool.

 1. This Man Chipped Nearly $300 off a Home Depot Order

 Purchase: A $927.35 wood chipper from Home Depot

 Paribus cash back: $278.52